atul-ramkrishnan/ford_fulkerson/README.md

 ### Note

 In all the commands, the option `--result_file` is optional.
 It can be used to specify the name of the csv file where the results are to be saved.
-By default it is saved in `results/results.csv`
+By default it is saved in `results/results.csv`.
+If the same file is used for multiple runs, the results are appended to the end of the csv file.
+The file is not overwritten.

 ## Additional